The police are there to enforce the law – not to interpret the law with regards to a judgement of you and the circumstance you may be in.

-Question – Why would you say anything if anything you say can and WILL be used against you?
+Why would you say anything if “ANYTHING” you say can and WILL be used against you?

-For your information and benefit, if you are ever in a situation where you are being questioned by the police, the basic advice is this… Do not talk to them and do not answer any questions.
+If you are ever in a situation where you are being questioned by the police, the basic advice is this: Do not talk to the police and do not answer any questions without an attorney.

-There is some advice out there about initial polite wording (which is applicable – you don’t want to intentionally anger the police by not initially saying anything at all), “I’m taking the fifth” and “I would like to talk to a lawyer”, however the point here is to basically keep your mouth shut – until you see an attorney.
+There is some advice out there about initial polite wording.
+This makes sense.
+You don’t want to intentionally anger the police by not saying anything at all.
+Rather, “I’m taking the fifth” and “I would like to talk to a lawyer”.

-While this is not to disrespect the police or to insinuate that police are bad people, when they start questioning you – you might unknowingly incriminate yourself, even if you are innocent!
+This is not disrespecting the police.
+When they start questioning you – you might unknowingly incriminate yourself, even if you are innocent!

 There are probably 10,000 ways that you might unknowingly implicate yourself in some sort of a criminal transaction.

-1. THERE IS NO WAY IT CAN HELP (talking to the police).
+THERE IS NO WAY IT CAN HELP (talking to the police)

 You cannot give the police any information that will help you at trial (See the Federal Rule of Evidence 801(d)(2)(A)).

 What you tell the police CANNOT be used to help you at trial.
 It may only be used AGAINST you.
 Otherwise it is referred to as “hearsay” and not admissible.
 Please understand this.